-Ex-collection African art from Belgium.
-Among the many African masks akishi (sing: mukishi, indicating power) of African Chokwe tribal art, the powerful male counterpart to the Mwana Pwo mask is the cihongo .
-Here it is a figuration of a royal-blooded dancer, masked with the chihongo and dressed in his costume.
+Ex-Belgian African art collection.
+Among the many African masks akishi (sing: mukishi, indicating power) of African tribal art Chokwe, the powerful male counterpart of the < b>Mwana Pwo is the cihongo.
+This is the representation of a dancer of royal blood, masked with the chihongo and dressed in his costume.
 The chihongo embodying a spirit symbolizes power and wealth.
-In addition, he sometimes intervened during judgments.
-Dark glossy patina.
-The masks of the Chokwe, Luda, Luvale/Lwena, Luchazi and Mbunda clans are called "makishi" ( sing. likishi) in Zambia.
-This name comes from "kishi", a Bantu concept that evokes the manifestation of a spirit or ancestor.
-These agents of social, moral and spiritual order, forming a panel of different characteristics, sociable, aggressive, or unpredictable, embody the spirit of an illustrious ancestor (male or female), their appearance is mainly manifested during the rites of mukanda, including circumcision, during which their true identity must remain hidden from the eyes of the layman.
-Their accessories and behavior, depending on the case, symbolize moral values, promote fertility, or parody strangers.
+He also intervened, sometimes, on the occasion of judgments.
+Glossy dark patina.
+The masks of the Chokwe, Luda, Luvale/Lwena, Luchazi and Mbunda clans are called "makishi" (sing. likishi) in Zambia.
+This name comes from "kishi", a Bantu concept that evokes the manifestation of a spirit or an ancestor.
+These agents of social, moral and spiritual order, forming a panel of different characters, sociable, aggressive, or unpredictable, in fact embody the spirit of an illustrious ancestor (male or female), their appearance manifesting itself mainly during rites mukanda, including circumcision, during which their true identity must remain hidden from the eyes of the profane.
+Their accessories and their behavior, depending on the case, symbolize moral values, highlight fertility, or even parody strangers.

 You could also be interested by these items